-During National Reconciliation Week, we recognise and celebrate the oldest living culture in the world.
+We recognise and celebrate the oldest living culture in the world.
 Through our own collaborative work with Indigenous communities, we strive for a more equitable, respectful and fully reconciled country.
 We are all In This Together and we all have a role to play when comes to reconciliation.

 Role of the Committee

 The Aboriginal Cultural Heritage Advisory Committee (ACHAC) was established in 2006 under the National Parks and Wildlife Act 1974.

 ACHAC provides advice on Aboriginal cultural heritage issues, including identification, assessment and protection of Aboriginal cultural heritage, heritage impact permit processes, management plans and legislative reform.

 That Aboriginal peoples Country, culture, physical and spiritual connection to their land and waters is recognised, cared for and respected by all people, today and in the future.

 - To increase participation of Aboriginal people in management and protection of Country cultural heritage, including joint management of national parks and protection of Aboriginal biodiversity and biological resources and spiritual values in relation to land and water.

 - To develop policies to support Aboriginal land owners and land managers to manage their lands for socio-economic, cultural and environmental outcomes.

 The Committee consists of 13 members appointed by the Minister, and one ex-officio member from Heritage NSW.
 The ex-officio member is a non-voting member of the Committee.